Monotonic Capability Attenuation for Composition-Safe Tool Use¶

 style B fill:#b60205,color:#fff

 The check at send-email reduces to set membership: is external-email in budget(summary)?
-Because the summary inherits the document's budget through intersection, it is not — and the call is denied.
+The summary inherited the document's budget by intersection, so it is not, and the call is denied.
+As a transparent MCP proxy, the mechanism needs no change to agent or tool servers.
+It sees every call, intersects budgets, and gates each sink (Jiang et al., 2026).

-Composition is the lever permission laundering exploits — per-tool checks each pass while the chained effect is unsafe.
-Monotonic intersection denies the attacker any composition that synthesises new authority.
-Because intersection is monotonic and local, the proxy needs no global plan: each interception is a set-membership check against the value's accumulated budget (Jiang et al., 2026).
-The enforcement boundary shifts from "per-tool" to "per-value lifetime," which is the layer at which laundering occurs.
-This matches the architectural reasoning in CaMeL, which encodes the same logic via a Python interpreter rather than a proxy.
-Across 82 tasks on five frontier models, the mechanism reduces attack success from 25–68% to 0–4.8% while preserving 96–100% benign completion (Jiang et al., 2026).
+Composition is what permission laundering exploits — per-tool checks each pass while the chained effect is unsafe.
+Monotonic intersection denies any composition that creates new authority.
+Because intersection is local, the proxy needs no global plan: each interception is a set-membership check against the value's accumulated budget.
+The enforcement boundary shifts from "per-tool" to "per-value lifetime," the layer at which laundering occurs.
+This mirrors CaMeL, which encodes the same logic through a Python interpreter.
+Across 82 tasks on five frontier models, attack success drops from 25–68% to 0–4.8% while 96–100% of benign tasks still complete (Jiang et al., 2026).

 The mechanism degrades or fails outside its operating envelope.